 Cerasuolo di Vittoria is the most important appellation in Ragusa, dating back to the 7th century BCE.
 The name refers to an elegant refreshing style of wine.
 Cerasuolo refers to the light red hue of the wine.
 Vittoria is a city west of Ragusa and the center of the wine region.

-The wine produced within an even more restricted area will have the term “Classico” appended to the appellation.
+The wine produced within an even more restricted area will have the appellation’s term “Classico” appended.
 The region was awarded DOC status in 1974.
 In 2005, it was upgraded to DOCG, the highest level of classification in Italian wine.

 Featured Ragusa Wineries: COS and Arianna Occhipinti